 After the usual delays getting rigged and drinking coffee Bob, Noella and I set off under power out of the Harbour in the open but shallow water.
-As soon as possible we hoisted the sails.
-It was blissfully quiet once we switched the motor off.

 We hadn't gone far when we needed to tack - not a manoeuvre that Bob has much practice with when he heads off in Narawi!
 So he didn't duck enough when the boom came over and his cap went overboard.